 Note: You can select and launch the photo for editing in any of the four views.

-- 2. To edit photos in Photoshop Elements only, select Show Photoshop Elements Editor Options Only.
-Only the option to edit using Photoshop Elements is displayed when you right-click/control-click a photo in Elements Organizer. - 3.
-Click the triangle next to Editor in the task pane.
-Select Photoshop from the editing options. - 4.
-If Adobe Photoshop is installed and activated, the photo is launched for editing in Photoshop.
+- 2. Click the triangle next to Editor in the action bar.
+Select Photoshop from the editing options. - 3.
+If Adobe Photoshop is installed and activated, the photo is launched for editing in the latest version of Adobe Photoshop.